An Invariant of Virtual Trivalent Spatial Graphs: From Tribrackets to Virtual Algebras

 The name \textit{algebra} is slightly misleading.
 The \N algebras are not algebras in the sense of a module with multiplication.
 But instead, these \N algebras are \emph{like} an algebra of the tribracket by adding a multiplication to the existing tribracket structure.

-The product in a \N algebra needs only to be partially defined.
-This restricts the colorings of a planar complement of the graph to only include colorings that give rise to defined products.
-For example, if $ab$ is not defined, then $a$ and $b$ cannot color regions of either side of a trivalent edge.

-In the definition of \N algebra, the relations $R4$ and $R5.1$, $R5.2$, $R5.3$, $R5.4$ are derived the $R4$ and $R5$ $Y$-oriented Reidemeister moves.
-Coloring the planar complement of the arcs of the graph using the coloring rules in Figure \ref{fig:coloring_instructions} give the relations $R4$, $R5.1$, $R5.2$, $R5.3$, and $R5.4$.
+In the definition of a \N algebra, the relations $R4$ and $R5.1$, $R5.2$, $R5.3$, $R5.4$ are derived from the $R4$ and $R5$ $Y$-oriented Reidemeister moves.
+Coloring the planar complement of the arcs of the graph using the coloring rules in Figure \ref{fig:coloring_instructions} gives the relations $R4$, $R5.1$, $R5.2$, $R5.3$, and $R5.4$.
 For more details, see Section 3 of \cite{GNT}.

 In this paper, we combine the ideas of virtual tribrackets and \N algebras to get a \emph{virtual \N algebra}.
 We can color the regions of the planar complement of virtual $Y$-oriented trivalent spatial graph to obtain an invariant that generalizes both the tribracket and \N algebra color invariants.